 5.4 The Local Plan target has been informed by a number of studies, evidence documents and monitoring reports.
 It should be noted that many of the elements that make up the Housing Supply for the Draft Plan are based on data derived from the Annual Monitoring Report 2019 - 2020 (which includes sites assessments from the Strategic Housing Land Availability Assessment Update 2020).
 West Sussex County Council (WSCC) provides annual monitoring information on much of the data relating to housing supply.
-As previously stated the data that underpins the evidence will be updated prior to the examination of the Plan to ensure the most up to date position is presented.
 Current housing supply is made up of the following sources: